fluttermtl/flutter_chat_workshop/08_write_message/instructions.md

 ## TextEditingController

-The `TextEditingController` is a controller for text input.
+The `TextEditingController` is a text input controller that controls the `TextField`.
-It can be considered as a state of a `TextField` widget.
-Value is accessed through the `text` property.
-TextField widget can be related to a controller to manage the text entered by the user by giving it to the `controller` property.

 ### How to use it

 ```dart
 // Define the controller as a member of Widget class
 final controller = TextEditingController(text: 'Hello World');